msarafos/overthewire/narnia/walkthrough.md

     buffer : [AAAA-41414141-3431342d-34313431-34332d31] (40)
     i = 1 (0xffffd2b0)

-The first `%x` identifier that is being putted inside the attacker's format string is leaks the value of `A`s being placed also by the attacker inside the stack (`buffer` is in the stack).
+The first `%x` identifier that is being putted inside the attacker's format string leaks the value of `A`s being placed also by the attacker inside the stack (`buffer` is in the stack).
 Also the program helps us a bit, by leaking the address of `i` variable that we need to change in this case.
 So, by studying a bit about format strings and how